knobs-dials/duppy/README.md

 duppy . -d -n --keep-path=main_store/ --delete-path=just_downloaded/
 ```

-The idea is that within each set of eventual duplicates, rules set each file as DELETE, KEEP, or are left as UNKNOWN,
+The idea is that
+* within each set of duplicate files, each file has to be marked as DELETE, KEEP - or if no rule applies is left marked UNKNOWN.

-and we only ever act on any that are fully decided.
+* We only ever act on any that are considered decided

-Sets are then considered
+* Each set is considered
-* undecided if they have any UNKNOWNs - you probably want to tweak your rules, and/or leave this for a later pass
+  * undecided if they have any UNKNOWNs - because you probably want to tweak your rules, and/or leave this for a later pass
   * undecided if they have only files marked DELETE - we should always refuse to delete every copy
-* undecided if they have only files marked KEEP - could consider that decided to do nothing.
+  * undecided if they have only files marked KEEP - could consider that deciding to do nothing.
 Semantics.
   * decided if they have >1 KEEP and >1 DELETE and 0 UNKNOWNs

 For example: